cronitorio/cronitor-kubernetes/README.md

 * Jobs / CronJobs without a backoffLimit that are failing will retry indefinitely.
 A "failure" event never occurs, so Cronitor would see this as the job never completing rather than as a failure.
 Default backoffLimit might be 6 though;
 requires further investigation.

+Todos:
+* Combine the jobs watcher and cronjob watcher into one.
+Don't need to regenerate the jobs watcher when the cronjobs change, just inspect events at time of receipt to see if they reference a watched CronJob, and then discard then if they do not
+* Handle whether one namespace or all
+* Make it highly available?
+May need to handle leader election like [here][1]

 [1]: https://github.com/opsgenie/kubernetes-event-exporter/blob/master/main.go